clempo2/JD2-pyprocgame/README.md

 ## Status

-JD2-pyprocgame is mostly mature.
-Visit [JD2-SkeletonGame](https://github.com/clempo2/JD2-pyprocgame/tree/skel) for the continuation of this project.
+JD2-pyprocgame is mature.
+Visit [JD2-SkeletonGame](https://github.com/clempo2/JD2-SkeletonGame) for the continuation of this project.

 ## Installation